-Are you currently struggling to create an email signup form within WordPress that not only looks great but is also GDPR compliant?
-I have the solution for you.
+Are you currently struggling to create a simple email signup form within WordPress?
+Also, one that not only looks great but is also GDPR compliant?

-In this article, I will be showing you how easy it can be to create your signup forms by using the extremely user-friendly plugin by WPForms that comes with a Mailchimp Addon within their Plus, Pro, and Elite Plans.
+In this article, you will see how easy it can be to create your email signup form using WPForms.
+The plugin comes with a Mailchimp Addon within their Plus, Pro, and Elite Plans.